henrywu2019/BentoML/docs/source/concepts.rst

-If you want to avoid install conda packages from the `defaults` conda channel, and want all your conda dependencies to be installed from the channels specified in the :code:`conda_channels` option, BentoML provides the optional flag :code:`conda_override_channels` for this, which is similar to the :code:`--override-channels` in conda:
+If you want to avoid install conda packages from the `defaults` conda channel, and want all your conda dependencies to be installed from the channels specified in the :code:`conda_channels` option, Kappa provides the optional flag :code:`conda_override_channels` for this, which is similar to the :code:`--override-channels` in conda: